XNSPY: Experience Unmatched Parental Monitoring & Control

 Bark offers content monitoring over 30 social media platforms.
 Rather than relying on keyword alerts, Bark uses advanced machine learning algorithms to scan content in over 15 categories.
 These categories include common issues like bullying, drugs, weapons, profanity, sexual content, etc.

 Not only that, parents can also adjust the sensitivity of the alerts.
-However, when I used high sensitivity, some false alerts were received.
+However, when we used high sensitivity, some false alerts were received.
 Plus, the alerts received were also delayed by at least 20 minutes.

 Screen Time Management